jejjohnson/oceanbench/_sources/content/ml/xrdataset.md

 * Reconstructing Multiple Variables
 * Choosing Specific Dimensions for Reconstructions

-We will walk through each of these and highlight how this can be achieved with the custom `XRDABatcher` class.
+We will walk through each of these and highlight how this can be achieved with the custom `XRDAPatcher` class.

 +++